swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 - In order to facilitate algorithm interoperability between peers additions concerning "Metadata Profile for Algorithm Support" \[[SAML2MetaAlgSupport](#saml2metaalg)\] was added.
 Section 2.1.1 was updated with a section defining how preferred algorithms are declared in metadata, and sections 5.2, 6.1 and 7.2.1 was updated with requirements for algorithm selection during signing and encryption.
 - Section 5.3, "Message Content", was re-structured with sub-chapters for requested authentication contexts, scoping and principal selection.
 - The `PrincipalSelection` and `RequestedPrincipalSelection` extensions were introduced to sections 2.1.3, 5.3.3 and 7.2.
+- The link for the "Tillitsramverk för Svensk e-legitimation" specification was updated.

 **Changes between version 1.4 and 1.5:**